German Küchenmeister • IHK-certified trainer • Rebuilt from $370K in debt

 None of that stopped me from losing $370,000.

 I rebuilt from $370,000 in debt in one of the most isolated restaurant markets in North America.
-This kit is the documented version of how I did it.
+The Sprint is the documented version of how I did it.

 A restaurant consultant charges $2,000 to $5,000 for an operational diagnostic.
-This kit packages the same structured process so you can run it on your own operation in a weekend.
+The Sprint packages the same structured process so you can run it on your own operation in a weekend.
 You don't need to clear your schedule or fly someone in.

 Per month.
 Across 7 leak categories.